TalentMultipler/TalentMultipler/README.md

 ## Code of Wayne
 Discipline and faith fuel me.
 I multiply talents to save Gotham, one commit at a time.

-*“What I code defines me.”*
+I'm no JACK of ALL trades or master of ONE MY MASTER IS ONE *“What I code defines me.”*

 📡 Connect: [LinkedIn](https://linkedin.com/in/your-profile) | [X](https://x.com/your-handle)